Cyclone Helen (2013)

+Governments alerted residents and evacuated them, with a total of 20,000 evacuated residents.
+Government teams were prepared to help relief efforts, with a video conference created by the Minister of Revenue to plan possible preparations.
+Extensive damage was reported, with uprooted trees and power disruption reported.
+A total of 10 people died, with a damage of Rs50 billion (US$796 million).

 Meteorological history

 Late on 17 November, the remnant energy of Tropical Storm Podul contributed to the development of a trough over the Bay of Bengal, located near the Andaman Islands.
 During the next couple of days, the storm slowly organized and consolidated, prompting the Joint Typhoon Warning Center (JTWC) to issue a Tropical Cyclone Formation Alert (TCFA) during the early hours of 19 November.
 Later on the same day, the India Meteorological Department (IMD) upgraded the storm to a depression, classifying it as BOB 06, followed by the JTWC reporting that the storm had reached Tropical Storm strength.
 A couple of hours later, the IMD upgraded BOB 06 into a Deep Depression, as the storm continued to intensify.